quii/learn-go-with-tests/math.md

 One of my favourite TDD quotes, often attributed to Kent Beck,[^3] is

-> Write tests until fear is transformed into boredom
+> Write tests until fear is transformed into boredom.

 And, frankly, I'm bored of testing that function.
 So it's on to the next one.